 Molecular interactions dictate life.
 They are responsible for the structure (e.g. folding to the native state of a protein) and dynamics of macromolecules — and those in turn dictate the molecules’ functionality.
-Most macromolecules satisfy this functionality though interactions with other molecules — we use computer models to understand and predict how molecules recognize each other.
+Most macromolecules satisfy this functionality through interactions with other molecules.
 Ultimately, we would like to use this knowledge to understand the underlying causes of disease and to design new functional molecules and drugs.

 Caminante, no hay camino,